yapweijun1996/AI-Code-Editor-v15/docs/ARCHITECTURE.md

 ## Component Overview

 *   **Frontend**: A single-page application built with vanilla JavaScript, HTML, and CSS.
 It uses the Monaco Editor and manages all core application logic.
-*   **Backend**: A lightweight Node.js/Express server that serves static files and provides sandboxed execution for terminal commands and URL fetching.
+*   **Backend**: A lightweight Node.js/Express server that serves static files and provides URL fetching capabilities.
+Terminal command execution has been removed to maintain security and client-centric architecture.
 *   **AI Agents**: Multi-provider AI system managed entirely on the client-side with:
     *   **Service Factory** (`frontend/js/llm/service_factory.js`) - Creates appropriate LLM service instances
     *   **Provider Services** - Gemini, OpenAI, and Ollama service implementations